wix/Detox/docs/APIRef.DeviceObjectAPI.md

 #### `device.resetStatusBar()` **iOS Only**

-Resets any override in simulator's status bar.
+Resets any override in simulator’s status bar.

 #### `device.reverseTcpPort()` **Android Only**